 Work on our backend systems to help continue scaling our service to tens of millions of users worldwide.

 Help us actively migrate our Web App from AngularJS to React.

 The K-12 market also represents an incredibly diverse user base.
-We're actively working to build a diverse and inclusive team that can best advocate for the needs of this community.
-More than 40% of our prod/eng team identify as women and more than 20% identify as members of underrepresented racial and ethnic groups.
+We're actively working to build a diverse and inclusive team that can best advocate for the needs of our user community.
+More than 50% of our prod/eng team identify as women and more than 11.5% identify as members of underrepresented racial and ethnic groups.

 Employees get a company credit card to spend on lunch every day.

 We give our employees a $350 stipend each month to cover anything Health & Wellness related.
 We also do virtual yoga and stretching every week!